 Craggy Gardens and Highway 128 to Mount Mitchell (Mile 364 and Mile 355)

 Driving a bit further north, you’ll find the popular Craggy Gardens hiking area.
 Unfortunately, on during the time of our visit to Asheville the section of Parkway between the Folk Art Center and Mount Mitchell was closed due to road maintenance and the clearing of trees.
 We learned our lesson: always check the Blue Ridge Parkway webpage before setting out on a Parkway adventure or you might end up being disappointed (and wasting quite a bit of time.)

 Linville Falls (Mile 316)

 As we drove home to Washington DC from Asheville, we made a quick stop at Linville Falls along the Parkway.
 There are two trail options at Linville Falls: hiking into the gorge to see the falls from the bottom and hiking along the edge of the gorge and viewing the falls from the top.
-While I originally wanted to take on the more strenuous adventure of hiking into the gorge, a ranger advised me to enjoy the view from the top first, which I do think was the best plan.
+While I originally wanted to take on the more strenuous adventure of hiking into the gorge, a ranger advised me to enjoy the view from the top first.
 The view from the top frames the waterfalls quite nicely and there were even some rocks for my son to climb upon.

-Looking to Take a Blue Ridge Parkway Road Trip?
-Check out Trekaroo’s Guide to North Carolina’s Blue Ridge Parkway and Virginia’s Blue Ridge Parkway
+Looking to Take a Blue Ridge Parkway Road Trip in Western North Carolina?
+Check out Trekaroo’s Guide to North Carolina’s Blue Ridge Parkway and Virginia’s Blue Ridge Parkway.

 Photos by Melissa Moore unless otherwise credited.